metaphori/template-latex-thesis/README.md

 - How often should I contact my thesis (co-)supervisor, for what, and how?
     - As often as agreed with the (co-)supervisor.
-        - A typical frequency is once every two weeks, or as often as there are significant increments.
+        - A typical frequency is once every one or two weeks, or as often as there are significant increments.
     - You should contact your (co-)supervisor for "important" stuff and "strategic" decisions, rather than implementation details.
     - If you have minor questions and doubts, wait enough time to have a batch of these, and pose all the questions, numbered, in a single e-mail.
 - What if I have a blocking situation that prevents progress?
     - If it is a technical issue, spend some time exploring for solutions.
 If you can't find a solution, contact your (co-)supervisor, with a detailed mail explaining the problem, your tentative solutions, etc.

-### On writing a thesis

-- Use **LaTeX**
-- Typical steps
-    1. Define the high-level structure (i.e., the Sections) of the thesis
-    2. You may optionally start writing the background content, as it may serve to make it explicit and fully understand it in order to develop the contribution
-    3. Complete the main content (contribution, experiments)
-        * If technical developments and experiments are needed, wait to have them done: this part of the thesis is a documentation of what you have achieved (i.e., the final system, the experimental results etc.).
-    4. Write Title, Introduction, Conclusion, and Abstract
-- *Q: When to start writing?*
-    - As soon as you have stable results to report.
-    - You may start early writing the background.
-    - Wait for results to be stable to write the bulk of your thesis (as the actual implementation is usually the most costly and time-consuming part of the job).
-    - Write introduction/abstract/conclusion at last.
-- How to check for typos and grammatical issues?
-    - NOTE: it is not a responsibility of the (co-)supervisor to find or fix these
-    - Consider using tools like [LanguageTool](https://github.com/languagetool-org/languagetool) for spell and grammar checking

 ## More references